 If the point does show up on your driving record because you’re not eligible for traffic school or you didn’t complete traffic school, then it’s highly likely that your auto insurance rates will go up.
 Usually, you should always opt for and finish traffic school when given the opportunity.

 Sometimes, people report that their insurance rates went up anyway even after completing traffic school.
 This insurance hike could happen for several reasons:

 If your car insurance premium still goes up after completing traffic school, it might be due to a mistake.
 An error is unlikely, but you can check the following steps to confirm.

 - Traffic School Submission – If your information checks out, then contact the court to check if the traffic school successfully submitted the completion to the DMV.
 Some courts can take a very long time to process completions – ranging from weeks to months.
 This could be a reason why your case is not closed.

-- MVR – your insurer checks your driving record by running a Motor Vehicle Report (MVR) when providing a new quote or renewing your policy.
-You should order a copy of your MVR (commonly referred to as your driving record).
+- Your Driving Record – your insurer checks your driving record by running a Motor Vehicle Report (MVR) when providing a new quote or renewing your policy.
+You should order a copy of your MVR (commonly referred to as your driving record) for your own records.
 You can order a copy of your MVR online from the California DMV for $2.
 If you find an error, you can request a correction by submitting DL 207 to the DMV.
 See our blog post on how to check your driving record yourself.

 Keep in mind that if you do get the point on your record, depending on the violation you may have to pay an auto insurance surcharge and you may lose your California Good Driver Discount.

 Losing your Good Driver Discount could hike your rates up to 35%!
 Your first point may not impact your premiums a lot, but if you get the second point, then you’re going to end up paying a lot.
 It’s best to keep the points off your record as much as possible.